hybridgroup/cylon-i2c/docs/commands_lsm9ds0xm.md

 ## getAccel

-Gets the value of  Accel.
+Gets the value of Accelerometer.

 ## getMag

-Gets the value of Mag.
+Gets the value of Magnetometer.